An overview of how the EU’s different parts are appointed, and their links back to the union’s states and people.

 President: Herman van Rompuy (Belgium)

-UK Prime Minister: David Cameron MP
+UK Prime Minister: The Rt Hon David Cameron MP

-The European Council is the top-level grouping of prime ministers and also heads of state, where they have power in government e.g. the French President.
-The Commission
+The European Council is the top-level grouping of prime ministers and also heads of state, where they have executive power e.g. the French President.
+The Commission President is also a member and it has its own President, Herman van Rompuy (pictured).

-President is also a member and it has its own President, Herman van Rompuy (pictured).
 The European Council President is chosen by the Council, using qualified majority voting, for a two- and-a-half year term which is renewable once.
+Meetings take place in Brussels around four times per year and set the strategic direction of the EU.

 Council of the European Union

-UK Foreign Secretary: William Hague MP
+UK Foreign Secretary: The Rt Hon William Hague MP

-Ireland Foreign Minister: Micheál Martin TD
+Irish Foreign Minister: Eamon Gilmore TD

 The Council consists of ministers from all member state governments, which are therefore democratically elected at a national level.
 It meets almost monthly and its presidency rotates among countries every six months.
 A country’s share of the 345 votes depends on its population; the UK has 29 and Ireland seven.